MyFitnessPal vs MyNetDiary: Features, Database & Accuracy Compared

 MyFitnessPal has one of the largest food databases among nutrition apps, with over 20 million items.
 That size means you can almost always find what you are looking for, from obscure restaurant dishes to international brands.
 The trade-off is that the database is predominantly crowdsourced: duplicate entries for the same food, outdated data for reformulated products, and occasionally inaccurate numbers are commonly reported issues.
 A 2020 validation study in the Journal of Medical Internet Research found that while MyFitnessPal showed strong correlations with reference databases for energy and macronutrients, accuracy dropped notably for micronutrients like cholesterol and sodium.
 You might, for example, see multiple entries for the same yogurt brand with different calorie counts and need to figure out which one is correct.

-The 2M+ item database is smaller, but every entry is staff-verified using USDA FoodData Central and NCC (Nutrition Coordinating Center) research-grade data, plus reviewed manufacturer information, with roughly 2,000 updates daily.
+The 2M+ item database is smaller, but every entry is staff-verified using USDA FoodData Central and NCC (Nutrition Coordinating Center) research-grade data, plus reviewed manufacturer information.
+The database grows by roughly 2,500 to 3,500 foods daily through the PhotoFoods service, where users submit photos of food packaging and nutrition staff review each submission before it goes live.
+It has been licensed to power over 30 other diet apps and services and is currently used in 5 academic and clinical research trials.
 The barcode scanner is free and pulls from this verified database.
-In our January 2026 food logging speed test (127 identical entries on iOS), the app required 711 actions while MyFitnessPal required 1,035 (which is 46% more effort for the same task.)
-When the database serves accurate results first, you spend less time scrolling and second-guessing.
+In our January 2026 food logging speed test (127 identical entries on iOS), the app required 711 actions while MyFitnessPal required 1,035 — 46% more effort for the same task.

 Testing methodology: 127 common food items logged sequentially in each app on iOS (iPhone) during January 2026 by MyNetDiary research staff.
 "Actions" include taps, searches, scrolls, and selection steps required to complete each entry.
 Results may vary depending on device, OS version, and individual usage patterns.